mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 and so its attributes can be found `here <baseband.vdif.header.VDIFHeader3>`.

-Opening Specific Components of the Data
+Reading Specific Components of the Data
 ---------------------------------------

 By default, ``fh.read()`` returns complete samples, i.e. with all available threads, polarizations or channels.
-If we were only interested in decoding specific components of the complete sample, we can select them by passing indexing objects the ``subset`` keyword in open.
+If we were only interested in decoding specific components of the complete sample, we can select them by passing indexing objects to the ``subset`` keyword in open.
 For example, if we only wanted thread 3 of the sample VDIF file::

     >>> fh = vdif.open(SAMPLE_VDIF, 'rs', subset=3, squeeze=False)